keymetrics/doc-pm2/en/monitoring/best-practices/cpu-profiling.md

 The Bottom Up View displays a list of method calls where expanding a method’s node displays who has called it, its callers.

-The following information are often given to describe CPU time spent on each method call (times are a percentage of the thread’s total time over the duration of the selected time frame):

-- Self time: the amount of time the method call spent executing its own code and not that of its callees.
-- Children time: the amount of time the method call spent executing its callees and not its own code.
-- Total time: the sum of the method’s Self time and Children time.
-This represents the total amount of time the app spent executing a method call.

 The Bottom Up View is useful for sorting methods by those that consume the most (or least) CPU time.
-And you can inspect each node to determine which callers spend the most CPU time invoking those methods.
+Each node can be inspected to determine which callers spend the most CPU time invoking those methods.
 Compared to the top down tree, timing info for each method in a bottom tree is in reference to the method at the top of each tree (top node).
-CPU time is also represented as a percentage of the thread’s total time during that recording.
-The following table helps explain how to interpret timing information for the top node and its caller methods (sub-nodes).

 ### The Flame Graph